'You're f***ing joking': Family outraged at sentence for killer drink driver

 He said he was an emotional wreck and could barely work and that his business and his health had suffered.

-"Little things in my everyday life set me off and I end up breaking down and crying."
+"Little things in my everyday life set me off and I end up breaking down and crying.

 "I came face to face with Holley after the crash and she showed no sympathy or remorse, this attitude cut me to the core."

-Judge Krebs said it was clear that Levorsen-Persson's alcohol consumption has caused her to lose control of her car, and misjudge the speed she should have taken the corner at.
+Judge Krebs said it was clear that Levorsen-Persson's alcohol consumption had caused her to lose control of her car, and misjudge the speed she should have taken the corner at.

 "Nothing I can do today can bring Deb back, nothing I can do directly can heal the hurt that's been caused," he said.

-"Though I hope fot the victim's family that this process brings to a close at least the rawness of matters and the healing can begin."
+"Though I hope for the victim's family that this process brings to a close at least the rawness of matters and the healing can begin."